rwtarpit/embroidery/GEMM/readme.md

 ### Instruction Reuse

 As expected the instruction schedulers are getting swamped with redundant bitwise and arithmetic ops for computing swizzled addresses on B loads. after computing swizzle only once of base frag of a row, we use ptr for others and add address swizzle inline. this gives us 79 -> 83 TFLOPS and ~20k clock cycles save.

+### Update

+After reading SASS (with help of claude) it seems the HMMA instructions are getting scheduled and interleaved pretty decently with address compute instructions (IMAD and LOP). again with first time seeing SASS its hard for me to reason about anything and trust AI completely.
+With no NCU and bloated clock64() analysis, its tough to find where this kernel is lagging.
+The actual gain was only 1TF when i removed the clock64() setup and also compared for differnt tile shapes.